qeqoos/spring-uaplanes/README.md

 * DB_USERNAME
 * DB_PASSWORD

+### Install Minikube

+Get the official docs, download script and launch it.
+Then do `minikube start`.

 ### Containerization

 Run `docker build -f Dockerfile -t <image_name>:<image_tag> .` (don't forget dot at the end).

-Run `docker compose up -d` to launch DB and freshly containerized app.
+### Kubernetes

+Run `minikube image load <image_name>:<image_tag>` to allow Minikube to use our local image.

+Run `minikube kubectl -- apply -f k8s/postgres-deployment.yaml` to launch DB.

+Run `minikube kubectl -- apply -f k8s/postgres-service.yaml` to expose DB on given NodePort (30432).

+Run `minikube service postgres --url` to allow access to DB from local machine.
+Use given address to connect to DB and execute SQL scripts.
 Connect to DB using IntelliJ Idea and launch scripts from `sql` folder.

+Run `minikube kubectl -- apply -f k8s/app-deployment.yaml` to launch app.

+Run `minikube kubectl -- apply -f k8s/app-service.yaml` to expose app on given NodePort (30080).

+Run `minikube service uaplanes --url` to allow access to app from local machine.

-Go to `localhost:8080` to check the availability of the app.
+Go to the given URL to check the availability of the app.

+Get pods with `minikube kubectl -- get pods`.

-Inspect logs with `docker logs <container_name>`.
+Inspect logs with `minikube kubectl -- logs <pod_name>`

 ### Paths and requests:
 HTTP METHOD  |  PATH  |  DESCRIPTION